Chipdelmal/MoNeT_MGDrivE/README.md

 ##  Important Information

-For the full commit history of the repository, and examples of use, please visit: https://github.com/Chipdelmal/MoNeT.
+For the full commit history of the repository, and examples of use, please visit: https://github.com/Chipdelmal/MoNeT and https://github.com/Chipdelmal/MoNeT2.

 <img src="./img/banner.png" width="100%">